d-ries/linux-essentials/07_advancedcommands/01_course.md

 **** TITLE ****
 ```

+?> You can imagine what would happen if we would delete the file _file*_ without using the escaping.

 ## Aliases
 Aliases are a way to give a simple name to a rather complex command as seen below:
 ```bash